 Does 27 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Johnson sponsors bills primarily in these issue areas:

 Government Operations and Politics (29%) Emergency Management (21%) International Affairs (12%) Health (11%) Crime and Law Enforcement (11%) Education (8%) Transportation and Public Works (5%) Agriculture and Food (5%)

 Some of Johnson’s most recently sponsored bills include...

-From Jan 2011 to May 2013, Johnson missed 4 of 620 roll call votes, which is 0.6%.
-This is better than the median of 1.6% among the lifetime records of senators currently serving.
+From Jan 2011 to Jun 2021, Johnson missed 70 of 3,193 roll call votes, which is 2.2%.
+This is on par with the median of 1.6% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.